DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/paging-state.md

-# GroupingState Plugin Reference
+# PagingState Plugin Reference

-Plugin that manages grouping state.
+Plugin that manages paging state.
+It controls the total page count depending on the total row count and the specified page size.
+It also controls the currently selected page number and can change it in response to the corresponding actions.

 ## User Reference